BrianRusk/Module3/README.md

 # NewTestDoc
-This is the first document for the coursera templates course
+This is the first document for the Coursera templates course